klen/muffin/_sources/api.rst.txt

         async def example(request):
             return ResponseJSON({'hello': 'world'})

-    .. note:: If your view function returns a dictionary/list/boolean as a result it will be converted into HTML Response
+    .. note:: If your view function returns a dictionary/list/boolean the result will be converted into a JSON Response

 ResponseRedirect (:class:`Response`)